-Vision and Learning at Hartsdale Family Eyecare
+Vision Therapy and Learning at Hartsdale Family Eyecare

 Many children have vision problems other than simple refractive errors such as nearsightedness, farsightedness and astigmatism.
 These “other” vision problems include amblyopia (“lazy eye”), eye alignment or eye teaming problems, focusing problems, and visual perceptual disorders.
 Left untreated, these non-refractive vision problems can cause eyestrain, fatigue, headaches, and learning problems.